-It is the System's policy to permit employees to accumulate earned but unused vacation and sick pay benefits.
-There is no liability for unpaid accumulated sick leave since it is the System's policy to record the cost of sick leave only when it is used.
-Upon separation or retirement, employees do not receive any payment for unused sick time.
-Vacation pay is accrued when earned by System employees.
+It is the System's policy to permit employees to accumulate earned but unused annual leave and sick pay benefits.
+There is no current liability for unpaid accumulated sick leave.
+Upon retirement, employees receive a sick leave payout based on the requirements in Knox County's sick leave policy.
+Annual leave pay is accrued when earned by System employees.

-Employees may accumulate vacation leave according to the following schedule:
+Employees may accumulate annual leave according to the following schedule: